BaroudLab/Pyxidis/README.md

 **3-Generating_final_data_file.ipynb**: Classification of nuclear signal with thresholding and concatenating with data from Neural Network classification

-- 4. Basic data analysis and distance to structures of the liver
+- 4. Basic data analysis and distance to structures of the liver:

 **4-Example_image_analysis.ipynb**: Removing disrupted regions and some typical spatial analysis

-- 5. Graph representation of the tissue and analysis of cells neighborhood
+- 5. Graph representation of the tissue and analysis of cells neighborhood:

 **5-Contact_on_graph_vs_random.ipynb**: Building graph and extracting information on neighbor composition